Birmingham SEN toolkits

 Securing high expectations in closing the gap

-Contact email@example.com to book a free 30-minute Skype meeting to introduce you to the Birmingham SEN Toolkits
+Contact [email protected] for further information, pricing and a video to introduce you to the Birmingham SEN Toolkits

 The development of the Birmingham SEN Toolkits are driven by a need to ensure that:

 - children with SEN make consistently high rates of progress in relation to their starting points

 - gaps between areas of learning are closing

 - the quality of teaching is highly responsive to children’s needs

 The Birmingham SEN Toolkits are a set of resources to support the identification, provision and tracking progress for pupils with cognition and learning difficulties who are working significantly below the level of their peers.
 They have been developed by a team of specialist SEN teachers from the Birmingham Local Authority SEN Support Service – Pupil and School Support.
 This is a team of teachers, most of whom have worked as SENCOs, who support all schools in Birmingham (over 420 schools), mainstream maintained, free schools and academies.